Shadowboxes! They are gorgeous and look like a million bucks and a million hours spent.

 If you are using cardstock that leaves dusty bits of stuff on the mat and shreds when attempting small cuts – that’s the stuff that doesn’t work well.
 It’s a bummer.

-Textured papers: I stay away from these except for larger less intricate layers.
+Textured papers: I mostly stay away from these except for larger less intricate layers.

-I do not cut intricate things with glitter card very often.
 Cut with the glitter side up and gently lift to make sure it’s cut all the way through before removing the mat from the machine.
+If you need to recut, push the cut button again without removing the mat.

 Cut from Recollections black, gold foil and Neenah white paper.